-“Evil Twin” Access Point Lures users to connect to it to spy on traffic, steal data and infect systems.
-When your employee logs into an online shopping site while working remotely, hackers can trick them into connecting to their SSID.
+- “Evil Twin” Access Point lures users to connect to it to spy on traffic, steal data and infect systems.
+For instance, if your employees log in to an online shopping site while remotely working.
+Hackers can potentially trick them into connecting to their SSID.
 Once connected the hacker has access to all the data shared.

-Rogue Client Delivers malware payloads to the network after connecting to malicious access points.
+- Rogue Client delivers malware payloads to the network after connecting to malicious access points.
 Phones and mobile devices remember wireless networks they have connected to in the past.
-Your employee could be bringing malware back to your office or its network after he has been connected to an unsecure network.
+In case, your employee was connected to an unsecure network.
+It is possible they might be bringing malware back to your office or its network.
 His device then becomes a rogue client.

-Neighbour Access Point Risks infection from connecting to other SSIDs while in range of an authorized access point.
-Connecting to an unsecured network at a coffee shop seems painless, but a hacker is just waiting for you to connect to Wi-Fi and get to work on accessing your network.
+- Neighbour Access Point risks infection from connecting to other SSIDs while in range of an authorized access point.
+Even though, you may think connecting to an unsecured network at a coffee shop seems effortless.
+A hacker is waiting around the corner to gain access to your network.

 How Remote Workers can Practice Safe Wireless Activity.